panpen-tim/indigenous-health-disparities-analysis/README.md

 ## 🤝 Contributing

-This research acknowledges the importance of:
+The research acknowledges the importance of:
 - Cultural safety as prerequisite for healthcare
 - Four directions of healing (mental, physical, emotional, spiritual)
 - Lived expertise of Indigenous communities